julianduque/heroku-langchain/README.md

-# Heroku Mia LangChain SDK
+# Heroku AI LangChain SDK

 This SDK provides a convenient way to interact with Heroku's AI services, specifically for chat completions, agent functionalities, and text embeddings.